$\mathbb{Z}_4$ transitions in quantum loop models on a zig-zag ladder: Conclusion

-Finally, let us highlight the possibility to tune the nature of the multi-critical point and in turn the phase transition beyond it by controlling the density of the double leg-dimerized states with $t^\prime$ in QLM.
-Similar mechanisms that allow to tune the Ashkin-Teller point, and the extent of the chiral transition beyond it, has recently been proposed in the context of multi-component Rydberg atoms\cite{chepigaTunableQuantumCriticality2024}.
-Remarkably, the two models are deeply connected.
-Firstly, the fusion rules in these two models are identical, implying that the two Hilbert spaces can be rigorously mapped onto each other.
-The mapping of the two Hamiltonians is not rigorous, however, because of an additional three-site interaction between the Rydberg atoms arising from the plaquette term parameterized by $\theta$ (see Appendix \ref{app: C} for details).
-Furthermore, a tunable $\mathbb{Z}_4$ chiral transition can also be realized with a single-component Rydberg ladder.
-For this, one has to ensure nearest-neighbor blockade on one leg and next-nearest-neighbor blockade on the second one.
-There might be several ways of realizing this in modern experiments, but perhaps the simplest is to curve a ladder in a circle: this way the inner chain will have smaller inter-atomic distances and thus stronger intra-chain interaction than the outer one.
-The corresponding blockade model also has a rigorously equivalent Hilbert space to the one of the QLM, but the mapping between the interaction terms in the two models is not mathematically exact.
-Nevertheless, all three families of models - QLM, an array of multi-component Rydberg atoms, and a single-component Rydberg atoms arranged in a curved ladder - open up an exciting opportunity to manipulate quantum phase transitions.
+Finally, let us highlight the peculiarity of the possibility to tune the nature of the multi-critical point, and in turn the length of the chiral transition beyond it, by controlling the density of the double leg-dimerized states with $t^\prime$ in QLMs.
+Similar mechanisms that allow tuning of the Ashkin-Teller point have recently been proposed in the context of multi-component Rydberg atoms\cite{chepigaTunableQuantumCriticality2024}.
+Despite the two models being remarkably deeply connected, there are some key differences in the fusion rules, and thus also the Hilbert space, between these two models, indicating that the mechanisms responsible for the appearance of the chiral transition in these two models might not be identical (see Appendix \ref{app: C} for details).
+Nevertheless, both families of models - QLMs and an array of multi-component Rydberg atoms - open up an exciting opportunity to manipulate quantum phase transitions.